marcusfgardiner/bank_tech_test/README.md

 I want to be able to deposit money into my bank account

 As a User -
-So that I cannot go into my overdraft -
-I want an error to be raised if I try to go below a 0 balance

-As a User -
 So that I can see when I deposited money into my bank account - I want to be able to provide a date that I deposited money